 She’s a community activist and plays a vocal role in advocating for the preservation of Cape Malay oral history.
 In her personal capacity, she sheds light on issues of gentrification, race relations, identity, wealth inequality, intergenerational gaps and transgenerational trauma.
 Shakirah has graced stages and public platforms across South Africa talking about these issues, as well as hosting keynotes, trainings, and development workshops around digital communications, branding, social media, and entrepreneurship.

 She’s extremely passionate about youth development and believes that by fostering a nation of entrepreneurial thinkers, we’ll be able to overcome many of the social ills which affect our country’s people.

 (Marketing Department: Team Lead)

 After graduating with her Bachelor of Arts in Psychology, Anthropology and Sociology (triple major) from the University of the Western Cape she went on to complete her Post Graduate Diploma in Management, specialising in marketing from the University of Cape Town.
 She is also a member of the Golden Key society (internationally recognised) which is an honour given to the top achievers in each discipline.
 Yajna has experience in both digital and traditional marketing.
-After working for a blue chip company, market leader media house, international digital marketing agency and a start-up, she then decided to join Cornerstone Institute.
+After working for a blue chip company, market-leading media house, international digital marketing agency and a start-up, she then decided to join Cornerstone Institute.